googlearchive/angularfire-seed/README.md

         firebase.utils.js --> some DRY methods for interacting with Firebase and AngularFire routes.js         --> routing and route security for the app services.js       --> custom angular services
-        simpleLogin.js    --> some DRY methods for interacting with `$firebaseSimpleLogin` partials/           --> angular view partials (partial html templates) account.html
+        auth.js    --> some DRY methods for interacting with Firebase authentication partials/           --> angular view partials (partial html templates) account.html
         chat.html